Media blackout: By sports associations

 In association football, a press or media blackout is also referred to as a silenzio stampa (literally press silence) from the corresponding Italian phrase.
-It specifically refers to when a football club or national team and the players refuse to give interviews or in any other way cooperate with the press, often during important tournaments, or when the club feels that the media does not depict the club and their activities in an objective way.
+It describes situations in which a football club or national team (including its players and coaching staff) refuse to give interviews or in any other way cooperate with the press, often during important tournaments, or when the club feels that the media does not depict the club and their activities in a fair and objective way.
 One of the early examples of silenzio stampa happened during the 1982 FIFA World Cup, when the Italian team created a news blackout due to rumors and untrue stories circulating in the press.